Christine Silver

-Christine Silver (17 December 1883 – 23 November 1960) was a British stage, film and television actress, and a playwright.
+Christine Isie Silver (17 December 1883 – 23 November 1960) was a British stage, film and television actress, and a playwright.

 Early life

-Christine Isie Silver was born in 1883 (some sources give 1884), in London, the daughter of Arthur Silver and Isabella Charlotte Walenn Silver.
+Christine Isie Silver was born in 1883 (some sources give 1884) in Fulham, London, the daughter of Arthur Silver and Isabella Charlotte Walenn Silver.
 Her father was a textile designer.
 Her maternal grandfather was scientist William Henry Walenn, and her uncles included singer and actor Charles Walenn and composer Gerald Walenn.